Bahamas Lotus

 1. To enrich the community by partnering with individuals and groups to provide satellite garden plots of land within communities and serve as gathering places to plant vegetables, herbs, and edible flowers and enjoy the fruits of their labor.

-2. To provide the community with sustainable produce in the event of a natural or man-made disaster and during hard economic times.
+2. To provide the community with sustainable produce during natural or artificial disasters and challenging economic times.

 3. To foster “green” programs, environmental awareness, healthy organic living, and a sense of community.

 4. To provide hands-on exposure to teaching children about the source of fresh produce, demonstrate community stewardship, and introduce the importance of environmental sustainability.
-Studies suggest that integrating environment-based education into academic programs can improve reading, math, science, and social studies and reduces classroom discipline problems.
+Studies suggest integrating environment-based education into academic programs can improve reading, math, science, and social studies and reduce classroom discipline problems.

 Did you know?